katademy-decks/kubernetes/docs/index.md

-The most in-depth repository for Kubernetes interview questions.
-Or we aim to be!
+We aim to be the most comprehensive repository for Kubernetes flashcards and interview questions.

 Test your knowledge of Kubernetes via flashcards ranging in difficulty from easy to very hard: